Resources for DDPOs providing advice to individuals

 - For official information and guidance from the Government visit the dedicated section on the GOV.UK website

-- New rules for wearing face coverings – update from the Home Office Hate Crime Team – July 2020
+- Rules for wearing face coverings – update from the Home Office Hate Crime Team – July 2020

 Information and advice in Easy Read